-The violence emanates principally from the Raskols, or crime gangs, that have become a permanent and very negative feature of Port Moresby, and some other major towns such as Mount Hagen & Lae.
+The violence emanates principally from the Raskols, or crime gangs, that have become a permanent and very negative feature of Port Moresby and some other major towns such as Mount Hagen & Lae.

-While it is unlikely that they will be wearing a T Shirt with “Raskol” on the front to identify themselves, the fact is that you will probably know one should you cross paths with one – or more…
+While it is unlikely that they will be wearing a T Shirt with “Raskol” on the front to identify themselves, the fact is that you will probably know one should you cross paths with one.

 So the trick is to use your common sense and get out and see the things Port Moresby has to offer, but use the guided tours offered by all the hotels to do that as they will know the potential trouble spots, who the possible trouble makers are and steer you well clear.

 Just in case you are wondering what a Raskol actually does looks like, check Australian photographer Stephen Dupont’s image gallery.